 and other markets, circa 2012.

 Note: If you have lots of spare cash, and if you trust other people to succeed at obsessively fiddly technical formatting tasks, then you can hire someone to prepare your book files.
 In fact, it doesn’t cost that much — from what I can tell, you can get plenty done for a few hundred dollars.
 So if you are not techie and you have money, then you might consider just hiring someone to format your ebook file and put it on the market for you.
-In that case, you can skip the rest of this entry and go on to my future entries on this topic, which will be about marketing and suchlike instead of formatting.
+In that case, you can skip the rest of this entry, although you might find that it helps you understand the market.

 However, if you are interested in getting deep into this industry and/or plan to do a lot of publishing, you’re probably better off just learning how it works.